Phi Delta Delta: Merger

 In 1970, the all-male legal fraternity Phi Alpha Delta amended its constitution to accept female members.
 In 1971, Phi Delta Delta began negotiating a merger with Phi Alpha Delta.
 Both fraternities held conventions in San Diego on August 9–12, 1972.
 Phi Delta Delta and Phi Alpha Delta reached a merger agreement on August 12, 1972.
 At this time, all members of Phi Delta Delta became members of Phi Alpha Delta.
 Its chapters were renamed when they merged into Phi Alpha Delta.

 Archival records of Phi Alpha Delta are stored in the special collections of the Charles E. Young Research Library at the University of California, Los Angeles, and the Washburn University School of Law.

 Symbols

 The colors of Phi Delta Delta were old rose and violet.
 Its official flowers were the rose and the violet.
 Its jewel was the pearl.

 The fraternity's badge was a flat-topped kite of black enamel, with an anagram of the Greek letters Φ, Δ and Δ, grouped so that the two Deltas appeared as the twin pans of a balance scale.

 Chapters

-Collegiate chapters

-Following is a list of Phi Delta Delta collegiate chapters.
-Status is as of the time of the merger in 1972.
 All chapters are now inactive, most having merged into Phi Alpha Delta.

-Alumnae chapters

-Following is a list of Phi Delta Delta alumnae chapters.
-Status is as of the time of the merger in 1972.
-All chapters are now inactive, due to the merger with Phi Alpha Delta.